rjafari44/Cornelius-Autonomous-Rover/README.md

 # Ultrasonic Rover

 #### This project utilizes an ultrasonic sensor, servo motor, and an Arduino Nano microcontroller to create an obstacle-avoiding rover called **Cornelius**.
 Included are STL files for 3D printing, an LTspice schematic for wiring visualization, images, and a parts list.
 The project is divided into Mechanical, Electrical, and Programming sections for clarity.
-Although not a direct contributor, **Kaveh Zare** played an important role in refreshing my C++ skills, which helped make this project possible.
-Check out his GitHub here: [github.com/kavehzare98](https://github.com/kavehzare98)

 ---